ashik1074/uriCodes/README.md

 # uriCodes
-Collection of solution to all the URI beginner problems
+Collection of solution to some of the the URI beginner problems solved by me